 Discover Sonoma County Regional Parks

-The Regional Parks represent the beauty and diversity of Sonoma County and are a valuable public resource.
-Our park system includes more than 50 parks and trails from Petaluma to Gualala and Sonoma to Bodega Bay.
-Many offer natural, undeveloped landscapes.
-Others feature sports fields, playgrounds, campgrounds, swimming beaches and boat launches.
-We also manage ocean marinas and the county's largest environmental education center.
-The Regional Parks host special events, guided outings, family activities, festivals, aquatics training and many other opportunities to enjoy the outdoors.
+The Regional Parks' system includes more than 50 parks, trails and beaches from Petaluma to Gualala and Sonoma to Bodega Bay.
+Many offer wild landscapes while others feature sports fields, playgrounds, campgrounds, and boat launches.
+Regional Parks also manages the county's largest ocean marina and the county's largest extracurricular environmental education center.

 Some content on this page is saved in alternate format.
 To view these files, download